New here? Get 15% off your first order | Sign up here

 There's More To Vaping Than Selecting Your E-Liquid

-Back To Baisics - A Little Bit Of Battery Chemistry
+Back To Basics - A Little Bit Of Battery Chemistry

 Two Types (That You Need To Know)

-Unless you’re stealth vaping with a pocket-sized vape pen (or other starter kits that come with built-in batteries), you’ll likely be using what are known as external batteries.
-We’re looking at you, SMOK Alien and Vaporesso Revenger users.
+Unless you’re stealth vaping with a mouth-to-lung (MTL) pod kit (or other starter kits that come with built-in batteries), you’ll likely be using a direct to lung (DTL) vape kit what are known as external batteries.
+We’re looking at you, Geek Vape Legend 3 and Voopoo Drag 5 users.

 • 18650 - giving millennials a throwback to flashlight torch batteries, these are found in the vast majority of mods.
 The numbers simply stand for the size.
 18mm diameter, 65mm height and a “0” being the battery’s way of saying: “I’m cylindrical”.
 On the clunky side, these are nevertheless power-pushing, long-lasting heavyweights that are used for one reason: they deliver.